 HHS expects that, as a result of the Final Rule, "more individuals, having been apprised of [conscience] rights, will assert them."
 84 Fed.
 Reg. at 23,250.
-Put another way, the Final Rule will lead more healthcare workers to decline to provide services (or information about services) on moral or religious grounds.
-It follows that patient populations already experiencing costs associated with conscience-related refusals of care-like women in need of reproductive health services; LGBT patients; and patients living with HIV or seeking HIV-preventive services-will see those costs increase as a result of the Final Rule.
-But in its regulatory impact analysis, HHS refuses to assess these costs appropriately, in either quantitative or qualitative terms.
+Put another way, the Final Rule will lead more healthcare workers to decline to provide services (or information about services).
+It follows that patient populations already experiencing costs associated with conscience-related refusals of care-like women in need of reproductive health services; LGBT patients; and patients living with HIV or seeking HIV-preventive services-will see those costs increase under the Final Rule.
+But HHS refuses to assess these costs appropriately, either quantitatively or qualitatively.